 A good point made was that the SAP method of energy assessment isn’t fit for purpose.
 Where developers can add PV to a north-facing roof ticks a box to pass a SAP assessment there is something wrong.

 If the energy assessment procedure was more relevant, architects and designers did their job properly and LA’s resisted variations due to poor or ill-informed designs, then perhaps this question goes away.

 Q. Every decision to delay, defer, or request additional information during a planning application, increases the cost, risk and uncertainty of a project.
 Do officers and elected members receive any training around the impact of such decisions?

 Should local authorities enforce time frames for their consultees?
-Extensions of time because consultee X hasn’t responded shouldn’t be agreed and the consultee told if they can’t resource to provide a response in time then the decision (in favour of sustainable development) should be made without their contribution but there is a paralysis around being accountable.
-Are case officers now just post holders?
+Extensions of time, because consultee X hasn’t responded, shouldn’t be agreed and the consultee said if they can’t resource to provide a response in time then the decision (in favour of sustainable development) should be made without their contribution but there is a paralysis around being accountable.
+Are case officers now just postholders?
 Are the days of planning officers being the lead and assessing the balance gone?

 Time frames, and the lack thereof, were flagged up as a more significant risk.
-Officers taking weeks, if not months, to respond to communications.
-Where developers or agents have no communication, no indication, no direction, then project flounder and as an investment proposition development becomes very unattractive.
+Officers take weeks, if not months, to respond to communications.
+Where developers or agents have no communication, no indication, and no direction, the project flounders, and as an investment proposition development becomes very unattractive.
 Planning Performance Agreements are being used more widely to set time frames and, on larger projects, these enable an officer to be allocated to a single project with a clear plan and time frame.

 Q. Beyond the appeals system, which is equally dysfunctional, is there any mechanism to make local authorities more accountable?